aesthetic-suite/framework/docs/design-system.md

 # Accepts an object (below) or an array of objects, where each object in
 # the array will apply multiple borders.
 shadows:
-  # Depth Y offset (in pixels).
+  # Vertical Y offset (in pixels).
-  depth: 2
+  y: 2

-  # Factor to increase depth each size.
+  # Factor to increase Y each size.
-  depthScale: 1
+  yScale: 1

+  # Horizontal X offset (in pixels).
+  x: 0

+  # Factor to modify X each size.
+  xScale: 0

   # Blur radius (in pixels).
   blur: 2